A Lightweight and Gradient-Stable Neural Layer: Introduction

-which is symmetric and orthogonal.
-As is discussed earlier, orthogonality is a desirable property for weight matrices in DNNs.
-In addition, the degree of freedom in $H(u)$ is $n$, one order of magnitude smaller than $O(n^2)$ for a generic orthogonal matrix.
+where $I$ is the identity matrix of dimension $d$. $H(u)$ is both symmetric and orthogonal.
+The number of parameters in $H(u)$ is $d$, an order of magnitude lower than that of a general $d$ by $d$ matrix. }

-Obviously, one can increase the activation ratio of a DNN by reducing the number of model parameters without changing the network depth and width, such as by parametrizing an $n\times n$ weight matrix with far less than $O(n^2)$ parameters (similar to what is done in CNNs).
-This motivates us to use a Householder reflection matrix to replace a general or a generic orthogonal weight matrix in a neural layer so that the AR value associated with this layer is enlarged by a factor of $O(n)$ .

-In natural language processing areas, it has been proposed \cite{mhammedi2017efficient} to use a product of multiple Householder reflection matrices to parameterize a general weight matrix.
-This practice does not take the full advantage of the Householder weighting strategy from the viewpoint of enhancing variability.